hrfart/Hyper_params_compare/README.md

 4) Population Based Training [3]

 Four Data sets are used for evaluation
-(located in /data_sets; although MIMIC is not availablebecause it was too large to be hosted here but is available online):
+(located in /data_sets; although MIMIC is not available because it was too large to be hosted here but is available online):

 1) The Boston Housing data set: Predicting house price (https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html)
 2) MNIST: Hand-digit recognition [4]